-This guidance gives examples of the kinds of information that we would expect health bodies in Wales to provide in order to meet their commitments under the model publication scheme.
+This guidance gives examples of the kinds of information that we would expect the Patient and Client Council in Northern Ireland to provide in order to meet its commitments under the model publication scheme.

-We would expect health bodies to make the information in this definition document available unless:
+We would expect the Patient and Client Council to make the information in this definition document available unless:

-- they do not hold the information; - the information is exempt under one of the FOIA exemptions or Environmental Information Regulations (EIR) exceptions, or its release is prohibited under another statute; - the information is readily and publicly available from a relevant website; such information may have been provided either by the health body or on its behalf.
-The health body must provide a link to that information; - the information is archived, out of date or otherwise inaccessible; or - it would be impractical or resource-intensive to prepare the material for routine release.
+- it does not hold the information; - the information is exempt under one of the FOIA exemptions or Environmental Information Regulations (EIR) exceptions, or its release is prohibited under another statute; - the information is readily and publicly available from an external website; such information may have been provided either by the health body or on its behalf.
+The health body must provide a direct link to that information; the information is archived, out of date or otherwise inaccessible; or, - it would be impractical or resource-intensive to prepare the material for routine release.